 Across the state in Shreveport-Bossier, Riverview Park features an interactive water fountain with lights and music, a 300-foot-long floating boat dock, a magnificent waterfall that incorporates natural stone and plantings, an arbor and viewing area at the summit of a waterfall.

-You’ll find many more Louisiana fun and free ideas from TravelingMoms.
+You’ll find many more free things to do in Louisiana from TravelingMoms.

 For many, Alabama makes them think of the American civil rights movement, Gulf Shore beaches, and one of the fiercest college football rivalries.
 Alabama also offers varied free activities and settings, which you can access on our Free in 50 Alabama list.
 Here’s a sneak peek at what you may find: